 My 18-Month Prayer Plant Journey: From Near-Death to Thriving

-Let me share exactly what happened with my first Prayer Plant—and how I turned things around.
+Here’s exactly what happened with my first prayer plant, and how I turned it around.

 Starting Point (April 2023)

-I picked up a beautiful Red Prayer Plant from my local nursery.
-The red veins against the dark green leaves were stunning.
-I placed it on my living room bookshelf and watered it every Saturday with tap water.
+I picked up a gorgeous Red Prayer Plant from my local nursery — those red veins against dark green were irresistible — set it on a living-room bookshelf, and watered it every Saturday with tap water.
+Simple enough, I thought.

 What Went Wrong